locvx1234/kubernetes-notes/docs/concepts.md

 However, if the pod is moved from a node to another one, data on the initial node are no more accessible from the new instance of the pod.

+<a name="ConfigMaps"></a>
+### Config Maps

+Kubernetes allows separating configuration options into a separate object called ConfigMap

+- Mount Config Map as volume: config Map is mounted as a volume into the pod
+- Pass Config Map by environment variables

+<a name="Secrets"></a>
+### Secrets

+Secrets are kept safe by distributing sensitive information (such as credentials, tokens and private encryption keys) only to the nodes that run the pods that need access to the secrets.

+On the nodes, secrets are always stored in memory and never written to the disk.

+On the master node, secrets are stored in encrypted form into the etcd database.

+<a name="Daemons"></a>
+### Daemons

+A Daemon Set is a controller type ensuring each node in the cluster runs a pod.

+New node is added to the cluster, a new pod is added to the node.

+The node is removed from the cluster, the pod running on it is removed and not scheduled on another node.

+Deleting a Daemon Set will clean up all the pods it created.

+<a name="Jobs"></a>
+### Jobs

+ Job is an abstraction for create batch processes.
+A job creates one or more pods and ensures that a given number of them successfully complete.

+<a name="Namespaces"></a>
+### Namespaces

+Kubernetes supports multiple virtual clusters backed by the same physical cluster.
+These virtual clusters are called namespaces.

+Two initial namespaces:

+- default: the default namespace for objects with no other namespace
+- kube-system the namespace for objects created by the kubernetes system